evanrolfe/test/README.md

 Buyer Detail
 * (PASS) Do not show unecessary fields (i.e. "Select Yachtshare of Interest" displays names and not ID numbers)
 * (FAIL) Do not show terms and conditions field
-*CHRIS - are pcitures listed and available with existing shares?
+* (FAIL: need to import these) CHRIS - are pcitures listed and available with existing shares?